MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models: Few-shot Learning Exploration

 \section{Few-shot Learning Exploration}

-We explore whether self-oversight capabilities can be elicited or improved via In-Context Learning (ICL)~\cite{brown2020language} and Few-shot Learning.
-We test this with 1-shot, 2-shot, and 4-shot prompts across various models, as shown in Table~\ref{tab:icl_exploration}.
+We explore whether self-oversight capabilities can be elicited or improved via In-Context Learning (ICL)~\cite{brown2020language} and few-shot prompting.
+To this end, we conduct an auxiliary experiment on a randomly sampled subset of 200 examples from \model, and test 0-shot, 1-shot, 2-shot, and 4-shot prompts across various models, as shown in Table~\ref{tab:icl_exploration}.